mstksg/inCode/copy/entries/monad-plus-1.md

 chain together functions "inside" wrappers, containers, or contexts.
 In our case, containers.

+This article is written for both beginners --- people who have a fuzzy idea of monads and a minimal understanding of functional programming principles, but who have some experience in Object-Oriented Programming in a language like Java or C++ --- and intermediate Haskell users who have a somewhat firm grasp on monads, but want to know about monads on a broader context (in particular, the MonadPlus typeclass).

-This article attempts to explain as much special Haskell syntax as possible, for readers not familiar with Haskell.
-Nevertheless, this article is written for someone with a somewhat fuzzy idea of monads and a sorta maybe basic understanding of functional programming principles, but who might be more familiar with imperative or object oriented languages like Java or C++.
-That being said, if you ever run into anything you can't understand, feel free to either read the articles above, give [Learn You A Haskell][lyah] a quick read, or leave a comment --- I'd love to answer your questions or hear your responses!
+This article attempts to explain all Haskell syntax that might be foreign to beginners.
+That being said, if you ever run into anything you can't understand, feel free to either read the articles above, give [Learn You A Haskell][lyah] a quick read (you won't regret it!), or leave a comment --- I'd love to answer your questions or hear your responses!

 [lyah]: http://learnyouahaskell.com/

+This first post will cover the basics of MonadPlus with the simplest MonadPlus of all; the second part will explore the List MonadPlus, and the third will finally tackle the Wolf/Goat/Cabbage puzzle with our combined knowledge.

 Maybe, maybe not
 ----------------

+Monads are very useful when you are dealing with objects that are containers.
 Let's look at the most obvious container -- a `Maybe a`.
 A `Maybe a` is a container that can either be `Just x` (representing a successful result `x` of type `a`) or a `Nothing` (representing a failed result).